HardenedBSD/gitlab-wiki/Home.md

 moved on to implementing other exploit mitigations and hardening technologies.
 OPNsense, an open source firewall based on FreeBSD, incorporated HardenedBSD's ASLR implementation in 2016.
 OPNsense completed their migration to HardenedBSD on 31 January 2019.
+In April 2021, OPNsense switched back to FreeBSD.

 HardenedBSD exists today as a fork of FreeBSD that closely follow's FreeBSD's source code.
 HardenedBSD syncs with FreeBSD every six hours.